 Now you will cut the indentation pattern into the cover plate.
 It is advisable to go to an Isometric view when executing an extrusion of any kind.
-Select the Features icon and select Extruded Cut or pull down Insert, select Cut, and then Extrude.
+Select the Features icon and select Extruded Cut.
 The "Cut Extrude" menu appears in the Feature Manager area.
 Key in these parameters: